Choosing between products

 If you have LAN near the boiler or heat pump the E32 V2 would be the best choice.
 The LAN connection is rock solid.

-If you don’t have LAN available near the boiler or heat pump, but only WiFi, the S3 is a good fit, but the E32 V2 also has the same WiFi performance as the S3.
+If you don’t have LAN available near the boiler or heat pump, but only Wi-Fi, the S3 is a good fit, but don’t forget the E32 V2 also has Wi-Fi with the same antenna performance as the S3.

 Another consideration is the size of the Gateway.
 The E32 V2 is double the size of the S3 and S3-LR.
 If you don’t have a lot of room the E32 V2 may be a bit large.